CruelMoney/mod-api-docs/source/index.html.md

 To check your account status at any time you can use this endpoint.

 It will respond with your quota levels and current usage levels.
-Usage resets at the start of your billing period.
+Usage resets the 1st each month UTC time..

 # Projects